sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-467	Unique Substrings in Wraparound String    		35.9%	Medium
+s is infinite repeat of a-z. given a string t, find the number of unique substring of t is present in s. we only need to find the longest substr satisfying the adjacent different is 1 or 25. ending with different char.
+dp: ending with for unique substr.
+->>

+<<-471	Encode String with Shortest Length    		48.4%	Hard
+encode the string: k[str] means str repeats k times.
+idea:  dp top down.
+store the string s min length encoded string in hashmap. try each prefix and try to encode it and reduce to subproblem ->>

 <<-472	Concatenated Words    		44.9%	Hard
 given a list of words, return words which can be concated by other words in the list. a problem of dp: with all shorter words ahead.